retagro/MinMotion/README.md

 ---

+## TODO
+- [ ] Migrate the animation engine from GSAP to native functions
+- [ ] Add the ability to import an audio track to the timeline

+---

 ## Core Features

 - Keyframe Animation (Keyframing): Built-in timeline panel with tracks to visually record and interpolate keyframes across various properties (text, font size, tracking, colors, gradients, stroke, padding, pattern backgrounds).